Skip to main content

 This framing feels harsh, especially in a profession that attracts people who love creativity, storytelling, and brand-building.
 But harsh and true are not mutually exclusive.
 Marketers who internalize this reality early build different skills.
 They learn to measure what matters.
 They develop financial fluency.
 They build credibility with executives who think in P&L terms by default.

 Those who resist find themselves vulnerable.
 When budgets tighten, when layoffs come, when companies restructure, the first roles cut are those where business impact remains unclear.
 Executives are not heartless—they make rational decisions with limited information.
 If you have not made your contribution visible in financial terms, you leave that assessment to someone else's imagination.
+According to a 2025 Gartner study, 68% of CMOs reported their marketing budgets were flat or declining — making the ability to prove revenue contribution more critical than ever.

 This principle extends beyond marketing.
 Every role in a company exists to serve the P&L, directly or indirectly.